kritika-srivastava/QR-Code/README.md

 # QRcode Generator and Reader
 &nbsp;

-#### *Welcome to Qrcode Generator and Reader’s documentation!
-Here I shall give an overview of all the things you need to know to get started with this project.*
+#### *Welcome to QRcode Generator and Reader’s documentation!
+Here, I shall give an overview of all the things you need to know to get started with this project.*
 &nbsp;

 ![](images/hii.png)